Undergraduate Grading System

 With the approval of the academic department offering the course, a student may repeat a course once.
 Both the original grade and the second grade will be computed in the grade-point average, but credit will be allowed only once.
 Veterans receiving benefits must receive approval from the Office of Student Affairs before a course is repeated.

 Change of Grade: Except in case of error, no instructor may change a grade that he or she has turned in to the Registrar.
-A student who finds administrative omissions or errors in a grade report must make application to the Registrar for a review, not later that the last day of the student's next quarter in residence, but in no case after a lapse of two years.
 Grades used to meet graduation requirements cannot be changed after the degree has been granted.
-Time spent in military service is not counted as part of the two-year limitation.
-Students are not automatically notified of grade changes posted after the first of the quarter.

 Grade Appeal Procedure

 A student who believes he or she has been improperly graded first discusses the matter with the instructor.
-If the student is not satisfied with the instructor's explanation, the student may submit a written appeal to the director of the student's academic program with a copy of the appeal also to the instructor.
-The director consults with the instructor to ensure that the evaluation of the student's performance has not been arbitrary or capricious.
-Should the director believe the instructor's conduct to be arbitrary or capricious, and the instructor declines to revise the grade, the director, with the approval of the voting members of his or her faculty, shall appoint an appropriate member, or members, of the faculty of that department, to evaluate the performance of the student and assign a grade.
+If the student is not satisfied with the instructor's explanation, the student may submit a written appeal to the dean or director of the student's academic unit (or their designee) with a copy of the appeal also to the instructor.
+The dean or director consults with the instructor to ensure that the evaluation of the student's performance has not been arbitrary or capricious.
+Should the dean or director believe the instructor's conduct to be arbitrary or capricious, and the instructor declines to revise the grade, the dean or director, with the approval of the voting members of his or her faculty, shall appoint an appropriate member, or members, of the faculty of that department, to evaluate the performance of the student and assign a grade.
 The Vice Chancellor of Academic Affairs should be informed of this action.